Rio Hondo College logo

 Transfers to:CSU

 This course explores the use of hybrid and electric power for vehicle transportation.
-Topics will include safety when using high voltage, maintenance, drivability, inverter power transfer, battery technologies, hydrogen electric power, and fuel cell technology.
-The physics of battery storage, hybrid generation systems, and electric vehicle applications and their integrated systems from various manufacturers will be discussed.
+Topics include safety when using high voltage, maintenance, drivability, inverter power transfer, battery technologies, hydrogen electric power, and fuel cell technology.
+The physics of battery storage, hybrid generation systems, and electric vehicle applications and their integrated systems from various manufacturers are discussed.
 This course is suitable for students entering into the alternative fuels or power generation and energy technology fields.

 Notes: